 Architects of the Future

-Respect Network is a collaborative effort of the best and brightest, legal, technical, and business architecture minds with expert knowledge in digital identity, privacy, trust, and relationship management.
+Respect Network is a collaborative effort of the best legal, technical, and business architects with expertise in digital identity, privacy, trust, and relationship management—and a shared vision for what is possible with a global personal cloud network.

 Drummond ReedManaging Director & XDI Architect